Frequently Asked Questions

 Any public place is accessible by a guide dog team.
 There are federal access laws that protect a guide dog handler and his or her canine partner from discrimination.
 The U.S. Department of Justice has published a helpful guide of frequently asked questions about service animals and their rights under the Americans with Disabilities Act.

 We have our own breeding program.
 Leader Dog moms and dads live with volunteer host families in their homes.
-They are bred at the facility, then return to their homes where the mom whelps (births) her puppies.
-At any given time there are approximately 90 Leader Dog moms and dads.
+The moms and dads are bred at Leader Dog's facility then return to their respective host homes.
+The mom whelps (births) her puppies in the volunteer host's home, and around 7 weeks of age, the puppies are brought to the Leader Dog campus.
+At any given time, there are approximately 90 Leader Dog moms and dads.

 Future Leader Dogs grow up in the homes of volunteer puppy raisers.
 There are about 400 puppy raisers in 22 states and Canada.
 Volunteer raisers teach puppies basic obedience, house manners and socialize them in the community.
 Puppies are returned to Leader Dog when they are 12 to 15 months old.